 Students must apply via one of the following online application forms:-

-This is an intensive course that trains you to think, write and research like a journalist.
-It covers media ethics and law, reporting, shorthand and public affairs.
+This is an intensive course that trains you to think, write and research like a magazine journalist.
+It covers features writing, photography and the business of magazines, media ethics and law, reporting, and shorthand.
 You will also learn how to design and produce magazine pages using software such as Adobe InDesign.
 In the final stage of the course, you can produce your own magazine or website, with support from our professional journalists.

 Compared to an undergraduate course, you will find that this Masters requires a higher level of independent working.
 The course aims to stretch your creativity and maximise your sense of personal fulfilment.